computablelabs/compspec/TopLevelSpec.md

   - [Censorship Resistant Data Market](#censorship-resistant-data-markets) The Computable protocol allows for the construction of data markets that are resistant to censorship efforts.

-## Concrete Engineering Specification

-This portion of the specification document deals with the part of the protocol that is currently implemented.
-Specific subsections are tagged

 ### On Chain Components

 The on-chain components of the protocol control economics and access control.
 If a user wants to gain access to a particular dataset (in a particular data market), or if a user wants to invest in a particular data market, they have to seek on-chain authorization.
 If a user wants to pay for queries, this is also done off-chain.
 The advantage of this structure is that payments and authorization can be handled securely by secure on-chain contracts.

-At present, on-chain contracts are implemented as Ethereum Solidity contracts.
-This does mean that the transaction/authorization speed is limited by the current transaction speed on Ethereum.

 #### Market
 The `Market` is the central contract that governs the behavior of a